Category Archives: 2015 Films

 I found the documentary to be a nice little history lesson for me as 1968 was before my time and the timing of my viewing (2016) was perfect as at the time of this review we are in the midst of an intense presidential race.

-ABC Primetime news, at that time a floundering network, needed something to attract viewers, and something to compete with competitors, the much higher rated CBS and NBC.
 This was a time when audiences had merely three networks of news offerings to choose from.

 Their heated debates are now legendary and there was an authenticity to them.

-Other than their blowups, the conversations crackled with intelligence- both men passionate, and well-educated in their views.
+Other than their blowups, the conversations crackled with intelligence, both men passionate, and well-educated in their views.

-Best of Enemies also gives an overview of both Vidal and Buckley and how they each had come to achieve their respective fame.
+Best of Enemies also gives an overview of Vidal and Buckley and how they each had come to achieve their respective fame.
 Interviews with family members, colleagues, and friends are interspersed in the documentary among the constant barbs between the two as the debates ravaged on.

-Continuing to debate with a snarky, condescending tone by both, tensions came to a head as Vidal referenced Buckley as a Nazi and Buckley, in turn, called Vidal a queer and threatened to sock him in the mouth.
+Continuing to debate with a snarky, condescending tone by both, tensions came to a head as Vidal referenced Buckley as a Nazi, and Buckley, in turn, called Vidal a queer and threatened to sock him in the mouth.

 Today it is filled with outrageous people and those looking for their ten seconds of fame.